micrometer-metrics/micrometer-samples/micrometer-samples-boot3-database/README.md

-# Spring Boot 3 Sample
+# Spring Boot 3 DataBase Sample

 1. Start Prometheus Grafana, and Zipkin: `docker compose up` in this directory
 2. Start the application: use your IDE